-Since halo mass $m_{h} $ and scale factor \textit{a} are the only two independent variables for the analysis of the time and mass scales in Section \ref{sec:3.2}, the mass function can be written as a function of $m_{h} $ and \textit{a}, i.e. $f_{M} \left(m_{h} ,a\right)=f_{M} \left(m_{h} ,m_{h}^{*} \left(a\right)\right)$.
-The characteristic mass scale $m_{h}^{*} \left(a\right)$ varies with the scale factor \textit{a} only, a monotonically increasing function reflecting the fact that larger halos emerge at a later time.
-The mass flux function $\Pi _{m} $ across halo groups should be independent of halo size $m_{h} $ for halo groups smaller than $m_{h}^{*} \left(a\right)$ (Section \ref{sec:3.2}), where the mass flux function reduces to
+Since the halo mass $m_{h} $ and the scale factor \textit{a} are the only two independent variables, the mass function can be written as a function of $m_{h} $ and \textit{a}, i.e., $f_{M} \left(m_{h},a\right)=f_{M} \left(m_{h},m_{h}^{*} \left(a\right)\right)$.
+The characteristic mass scale $m_{h}^{*} \left(a\right)$ varies with the scale factor \textit{a} only, a monotonically increasing function reflecting the fact that larger haloes emerge at a later time.
+The mass flux function $\Pi _{m} $ across the halo groups should be independent of halo size $m_{h} $ for halo groups smaller than $m_{h}^{*} \left(a\right)$, where the mass flux function reduces to

 The constant mass flux (or the mass dissipation rate $\varepsilon _{m} $ that is independent of mass scale $m_{h} $) cascades mass from the smallest mass scale to the characteristic scale ($0\ll m_{h} <m_{h}^{*} $) in the mass propagation range.
-The total mass of halo group of size $m_{h} $ is
+The total mass of the halo group $m_{h} $ is

-A direct result of the scale-independent mass flux is that the group mass $m_{g} \left(m_{h} ,a\right)$ of a halo group of size $m_{h} $ reaches a steady state (Not varying with time, see Eq. \eqref{ZEqnNum690015}).
-The total mass injected at the smallest mass scale (mass continuously injected from the out-of-halo sub-system into the halo sub-system) is passing through the propagation range and consumed to grow the mass of halo groups above the characteristic mass $m_{h}^{*}$ (Fig. \ref{fig:S4}).
+A direct result of the scale-independent mass flux is that the group mass $m_{g} \left(m_{h},a\right)$ of a halo group of size $m_{h} $ reaches a steady state (Not varying with time, see Eq. \eqref{ZEqnNum690015}).
+The total mass injected at the smallest mass scale (mass continuously injected from the out-of-halo sub-system into the halo sub-system) passes through the propagation range.
+It is consumed to grow the mass of halo groups above the characteristic mass $m_{h}^{*}$ (Fig. \ref{fig:S4}).